Ezekiel 7:27 According to their way I will deal with them; according to their own judgments, I will judge them. (NRSV)

 1 John 2:9 Whoever says, “I am in the light,” while hating a brother or sister, is still in the darkness.
 (NRSV)

 And if you think that I’m excusing myself from this issue, then think again.
 I have done my fair share of name-calling, post-trolling, and stone-walling on Facebook, too, so when I read God’s Word for today, it hit me clearly between the eyes also.
 Being a Christian is never easy; being self-righteous always is.

 Application: Am I guilty of disdaining others because they think, act, or look differently from me?
 Do I understand that God judges me according to how I judge others?
 Am I willing to repent, so I can repair and renew my faith in Christ?
 Am I really a Christian?

 Prayer: Lord Jesus, we are not just meant to follow You; we are supposed to witness on Your behalf.
 We can ask to be forgiven of our prejudices and pride, but with that gift of forgiveness, we are meant to change our ways.
 Teach us the gravity of knowing that God will treat us exactly as we treat others.
 Keep us from deluding ourselves or being misdirected.
 In Your Holy Name, we humbly pray.
 Amen.

 John Stuart is the pastor of Erin Presbyterian Church in Knoxville, Tennessee.
 Come and join us for worship at 11:00 AM on Sundays.
 You will be made very welcome😊

-Today’s image is one of John’s latest summer drawings called ‘Sunflower Power.’
-If you would like to view a larger version, please click on the following link: Sunflowers.
+Today’s image is one of John’s latest drawings called “Lent Maker.”
+If you would like to view a larger version, click this link: Lentmaker.